Transformer-based Cross-Modal Recipe Embeddings with Large Batch Training: RELATED WORK

 \subsection{Cross-Modal Recipe Retrieval}

 Cross-modal retrieval aims to enable mutual retrieval between two different modalities, often image and text.
 The common idea of cross-modal retrieval is to embed features from two different modalities into a shared common space while keeping the distribution of corresponding embedded features close to enable mutual retrieval.
 A substantial issue in this task is how to narrow the gap between the various modalities~\cite{survey_multimodal}.
-Especially this issue seems tough in cross-modal recipe retrieval which includes recipe texts and images from the dataset Recipe1M~\cite{im2recipe, recipe1m+}, where the recipe texts have long and structured sentences, and the food images are often with much noise.

-Salvador{\it et al.}, who was the first to propose the cross-modal recipe retrieval task and the Recipe1M dataset, proposed joint embedding~\cite{im2recipe} to enable cross-modal recipe retrieval.
-AdaMine~\cite{adamine} modified this method by using a triplet loss~\cite{triplet} to improve the retrieval accuracy.
+Salvador~{\it et al.}, who was the first to propose the cross-modal recipe retrieval task and the Recipe1M dataset, proposed joint embedding~\cite{im2recipe} to enable cross-modal recipe retrieval.
+This method was modified in AdaMine~\cite{adamine} by using a triplet loss~\cite{triplet} to improve the retrieval accuracy.
+In order to further exploit the information in the Recipe1M dataset, some state-of-the-art techniques like Transformer~\cite{atten} and Generative Adversarial Networks~(GAN)~\cite{gan} are used in recipe retrieval.
+GAN, enables image generation conditioned on recipe embedding in recipe retrieval framework.
+GAN was introduced in several previous works~\cite{r2gan,ACME,RDEGAN}, which improves retrieval accuracy while enabling image generation conditioned on recipe text.
+The issues of these previous works are, the retrieval accuracy and quality of generated images are very limited since they only adopted simple LSTM~\cite{bi_dire_lstm} for text embedding learning.
+However, in our proposed method we obtain generated images of better quality using Transformer.